Jess Bedard, Director of Program Planning and Performance

 Maureen Booth, Program & Administrative Coordinator

-Maureen has been hired as the new Program & Administrative Coordinator at MECASA.
-Her role puts her in the unique position of not only tending to the administrative duties of the office, but also helping the project staff with their individual needs.
-Additionally, she will be the hub for planning and organizing events and trainings.
-Becoming a strong team member and resource for MECASA is one of her top goals, and she is very excited to be joining the fantastic group of individuals working in the sexual assault field.
+Maureen's role puts her in the unique position of not only tending to the administrative duties of the office, but also helping the project staff with their individual needs.
+Additionally, she is the hub for planning and organizing events and trainings.
+Becoming a strong team member and resource for MECASA is one of her top goals, and she is very excited to be a part of the fantastic group of individuals working in the sexual assault field.
 When she’s not in the office you can typically find her painting, hiking, or enjoying a nice meal somewhere cozy.

 Sarah coordinates compliance and quality where she helps Maine’s sexual assault support centers figure out how to offer services and develop their workplace in ways that also satisfy the regulations.
 She conducts site visits and trainings on these issues, and also works on projects to develop consistent statewide services like text/chat and support group facilitator training.
 She lives with her family in Vienna.